-Students in grades 5-8 who have been recommended by a teacher, phychologist and/or administration and have parental permission, meet with a certified Special Education teacher for Language Arts and/or Math daily during the regular schedule.
 Our goal for each student is to build on his strengths, help him to be successful and transition back to the regular classroom.
 Learning Lab is divided into three groups: K-3, grades 4-6 and Junior High.
 Contact Holy Rosary School Assistant Principal

 Mrs. Anne Gardino 901-685-1231 for more information.